sudnya/video-classifier/minerva-technical-documentation.md

 address the shortcomings of feature selection systems by providing a framework that generates them automatically.
-At a high level, it works using an artificial neural network that is trained with unlabaled data and configured with a very specific topology that guides that inner layers of the network to respond to patterns in the input data that capture the majority of information in that data.
+At a high level, it works using an artificial neural network that is trained with unlabaled data and configured with a very specific topology that guides the inner layers of the network to respond to patterns in the input data that capture the majority of information in that data.
 After training on unlabeled data, the inner layers of this network can be used directly as features; in other words, the network